nrs-org/novelslop/content/vol_01/chap_05.typ

   After a while scrolling through her daily dose of idol pet and beverage pictures, Mona heard the bell rang and saw her new teacher entering the classroom.
-It was a young man, who looked like a fresh graduate from some prestigious university.
+He was a young man, who looked like a fresh graduate from some prestigious university.
 Make sense, it was Misuzu after all.
-After a brief introduction about himself, he was able to capture everyone’s attention.
+He gave a brief introduction about himself, mentioning that he used to be a top student at Misuzu, which seemed to make the class went "woah".

+  Regarding gifted people like this, Mona had no strong opinion.
+Well, she was kind of jealous that they were born smarter than her, but it was not like they did anything wrong to her.
+Though, back in middle school, she tried to hold on to her pride by not asking anyone to teach her.
+Yeah, out of pride and totally not because she was too shy to do so.

+  The young teacher was talking about random stuff with everyone, such as how studying at Misuzu was like.
+Hell, he even gave some criticism to the school, hey, did anyone record it, that could go viral on the Internet!
+He said things like "this school cares too much about its appearance rather than the students' well-being" and "they (the teachers) only care about the most elite and top scorers, while the others are left doing their own thing".

+  Well, of course anything had a dark side, Mona thought.
+She did not fantasize much about the school, either.

+  She knew that the reason Misuzu was the "one-way ticket to college" is that once your profile had the words "Misuzu graduate", colleges would instantly take you in.
+Of course there were entrance exams too, but if one could get into Misuzu, being able to ace those exams were nothing.
+Of course it would still take efforts, especially for students who wanted to enroll in a prestigious university, but with the high acceptance rate, everything should be fine.

+  Even though he was basically trashtalking the school, it seemed that everyone was enjoying his talks.
+Mona, too, she was curious about how things actually worked here.

   "How about we do a self-introduction so that everyone in the class can get to know each other better?"

-  Mona, with her thoughts still on the cloud with the recent idol news, were caught off-guard. _"Self-introduction?
-It's still a thing in high school?"_, she thought,
-  _"Isn’t it just a thing in shoujo manga?
-Or maybe he’s into this kind of stuff?"_
+  _"What?"_

+  The teacher suddenly changed the topic.
+It seemed that he was getting tired from talking so much, thus decided to leave everything to the students.

+  "Sensei, isn't it too childish to do such a thing?"

+  "Right!
+We are high schoolers now, aren't we?"

+  Right after the teacher's suggestions, some of Mona's new classmates decided to voice their opinions.
+It seemed that they had grown pretty close to the new teacher, which was not something you would expect from Misuzu's strict nature.

+  _"That's right, no way we are doing this right?
+Sensei can be sometimes funny
+    at times."_

+  "Hey, I told you all sorts of things about me!
+Isn't it your turn now?"

+  The teacher replied in a half-joke half-angry voice, which triggered everyone to tease him even more.
+However, at the end, he "abused his power" to force everyone to submit.

+  Meanwhile, a certain blonde girl was frozen.

+  _"I'm not doing this, right?
+Should I just go to the toilet when my turn is
+    up?
+No, he would let me introduce when I come back...
+Or should I just fake a stomachache and dip out indefinitely?"_

+  However, looking at her new classmates getting close with the teacher and especially with each others made her worry.
+If she went out now, no one would know about her, and history would just repeat: Mona would be friendless, just like back then.

+  On the way to school, she had come to terms with this possibility, but now, she found herself hesitant to accept this fate.

+  The first person stood up and introduce himself.
+It was then when Mona decided to give this a chance.
+She did not want to escape from this anymore.
+What's the worst thing that could have happen?
+Everyone laughing at her lame self-introduction?
+Surely such a cruel thing would not happen... right?

+  After Mona had made her grand decision, she took out a paper and a pen, trying to make a script of what to say.
+Her seat was at the middle of the class, so there would be some time until her turn.

-  As Mona hurriedly tried to make a script of what to say, her classmates, one by one, stood up and introduced themselves.
-Some girls were able to neatly introduce themselves, while some, seemingly more shy and introverted, were cheered on by their friends, ended up with some semi-acceptable lines.
+  Mona's classmates, one by one, stood up and introduced themselves.
+It was like a timer, slowly going down until the grand moment.
+Thinking about it, was there a story about leaves of a tree counting down the death day of a hospital patient or something?
+Amongst those who introduced, some were able to neatly introduce themselves, while some, seemingly more shy and introverted, were cheered on by their friends, ended up with some semi-acceptable lines.

+  Time finally ran out as the girl sitting next to Mona sat down.
+It was her turn.

-  And when it was her turn, she clumsily stood up.
+  Mona clumsily stood up.
 The class went silent.

+  No one knew who she was.
 Unlike those shy girls before her, Mona had no friends to cheer her on.
+But the atmosphere just felt different: it seemed like everyone's eyes were focusing on her.

+  _"Are things always like this when the others stood up?
+Why do I feel like
+    everyone is looking at me now?"_

+  The pressure crushed her.
+Mona forgot what she had outlined before, so she took a quick look down at the paper containing her preparation.
+Since she could only glance for a brief moment, all she saw from her detailed plans were just the words "name", "hobbies" and "nice to meet you".

   "I’m Narumi Mona.
 My hobbies are watching TV and listening to music.
 I hope in the next three years, we can be good friends with each other."